guardian/support-frontend/support-frontend/migration/README.md

 1. Run the unit tests with `yarn test`
 2. Run the three build scripts- `yarn build-dev`, `yarn build-ssr` and `yarn build-prod`
-3. Spin up the site locally and check that it behaves as normal
+3. Run the site and Storybook locally with `devrun.sh` and check that they load and behave as expected

 After this we can move on to testing on CODE.